Colin Laverty

-Colin Robert Andrew Laverty (26 May 1937 – 9 February 2013) was an Australian medical practitioner and was the first to confirm (using electronmicroscopy) that the human papillomavirus was much more common in the cervix than previously thought and, in 1978, he suggested that this virus be considered as possibly involved in the causation of cervical cancer.
+Colin Robert Andrew Laverty (26 May 1937 – 9 February 2013) was an Australian medical practitioner.
+He was the first to confirm (using electron microscopy) that the human papillomavirus was much more common in the cervix than previously thought; in 1978 he suggested that it should be investigated for possible involvement in the causation of cervical cancer.
 He was also a prolific art collector.

 Early life

 Laverty was born in Sydney, New South Wales, the son of medical practitioners Colin (Tas) Laverty and Beryl Laverty.
-He attended Newington College (1949-1953) and then the University of Sydney.
-He graduated BSc(Med) with honours in 1959, Bachelor of Medicine and Surgery in 1962 and Diploma in Clinical Pathology in 1969 and subsequently obtained by examination Fellowship of the Royal College of Pathologists of Australasia and a Diploma in Cytology from the same college.
-He had the qualifications MB, BS; BSc (Med); Diploma in Clinical Pathology (DCP) (Syd); FRCPA; Post-Fellowship Diploma in Cytopathology (Dip.Cytopath.)
+He attended Newington College (1949–1953) and then the University of Sydney.
+He graduated BSc(Med) with honours in 1959, Bachelor of Medicine and Surgery in 1962 and Diploma in Clinical Pathology in 1969, and subsequently obtained by examination Fellowship of the Royal College of Pathologists of Australasia and a Diploma in Cytology from the same college.
+He had the qualifications MB, BS; BSc (Med); Diploma in Clinical Pathology (DCP) (Syd); FRCPA; and Post-Fellowship Diploma in Cytopathology (Dip.Cytopath.)
 (FRCPA).

 While at the University of Sydney, Laverty was awarded a Blue for Rowing.

 Medical career

-Dr Laverty graduated in medicine from the University of Sydney and then trained in pathology at Royal Prince Alfred and King George V Hospitals in Sydney, as well at St Mary’s Hospital, Manchester, in the United Kingdom.
-He specialised early in gynaecological cytology and histopathology and became a Staff Specialist Pathologist at the Royal Women’s Hospital in Melbourne and later at King George V Hospital for Mothers and Babies in Sydney.
+Laverty graduated in medicine from the University of Sydney.
+He trained in pathology at Royal Prince Alfred and King George V Hospitals in Sydney, as well at Saint Mary's Hospital, Manchester, in the United Kingdom.
+He specialised early in gynaecological cytology and histopathology.
+He became a staff specialist pathologist at the Royal Women's Hospital in Melbourne, and later at King George V Hospital for Mothers and Babies in Sydney.

-Laverty co-authored more than 50 scientific articles and was a frequent and often invited speaker at medical conferences in Australia and internationally.
-During his career, Dr Laverty was for many years a member of the Advisory Committee to the Australian National Cervical Screening Program, multiple New South Wales Cancer Council Committees, the Committee of the Australian Society for Colposcopy and Cervical Pathology and the Continuing Education, Quality Assurance and Evolving Technologies Committees of the International Academy of Cytology.
+Laverty co-authored more than 50 scientific articles.
+He was a frequent and often invited speaker at medical conferences in Australia and internationally.
+For many years, he was a member of the Advisory Committee to the Australian National Cervical Screening Program, multiple New South Wales Cancer Council Committees, the Committee of the Australian Society for Colposcopy and Cervical Pathology, and the Continuing Education, Quality Assurance and Evolving Technologies Committees of the International Academy of Cytology.